The Andromeda Breakthrough: Novelisation

 Hoyle and Elliot's novelisation was published by Harper and Row in 1964, as Andromeda Breakthrough by arrangement with the BBC, and paperback editions followed from Fawcett World Library (1965) in USA and Corgi (1966) in Britain.
 Judith Merril reported that although the novelisation suffered from "routine writing, stereotyped characters, and an apparent belief in the Ian Fleming school of international intrigue," the scientists-protagonists were "anything but stereotyped," and "a fair cross-section of the kinds of people who are attracted to scientific work."
 Merril concluded that the clichéd elements "provide a reasonably amusing background to a genuinely intriguing scientific puzzle."

 A major theme of the novel is that the essence of life is information of a type that can be transmitted by radio signal over galactic distances.
 Hoyle and Elliot published this novel in 1964 and its predecessor “A for Andromeda” in 1962 at a time when the fundamental importance of the biological information encoded in DNA was in the early stages of becoming understood.
-The biochemist in the novel, Professor Dawnay, had been able to create an initial, but malignant, bacterial life form when “she began a D.N.A. synthesis” using information transmitted from the Andromeda Galaxy.
-In Chapter 10, to counteract the initial destructive bacterial form, Dawnay carries out synthesis of another “D.N.A. helix” based bacterium which is able to eliminate the former one, thus saving mankind.
+The biochemist in the novel, Professor Dawnay, had been able to create an initial, but malignant, bacterial life form when "she began a D.N.A. synthesis" using information transmitted from the Andromeda Galaxy.
+In Chapter 10, to counteract the initial destructive bacterial form, Dawnay carries out synthesis of another "D.N.A. helix" based bacterium which is able to eliminate the former one, thus saving mankind.
 In the real world of today, whole genomes can actually be built from chemically synthesized DNA sequences, and when inserted into a receptive cellular environment can be brought to life to create a novel organism (see for example Hutchinson et al.).
 Thus the fictional syntheses of life forms described in the novel are similar to what, today, can actually be realized.

+A combined re-issue of the novel with the novelization of A for Andromeda was published by the Orion Publishing Group in 2020 under the title The Andromeda Anthology, as part of the SF Masterworks range.
+A new introduction was provided by Kim Newman.
+This edition has also been made into an audiobook, performed by Billie Fulford-Brown.